Darkwolfrabin/banner/README.md

-# banner make your on banner and login pasge on Termux
+#    make your on banner and login pasge on Termux
 📌git clone https://github.com/Darkwolfrabin/banner.git
 ls